xjamundx/exchange-rate/README.md

 ---

+### Updates

+- **May 15, 2021** The API we rely on for this exercise [exchangeratesapi.io](https://exchangeratesapi.io/) stopped being free.
+I've added a mock fetch library which allows you to keep on using the existing API as-is, but requires you to add `import { fetch } from "./lib/fetch";` to the top of api.js.
+This update also includes error handling that will log the message from the API and avoid showing the react crash screen.

+---

-This app was built using [Create React App](https://create-react-app.dev/) and relies on [exchangeratesapi.io](https://exchangeratesapi.io/).
+This app was built using [Create React App](https://create-react-app.dev/).